-7. For most referral cases there is a strong possibility of media interest.
-The ASA, and COSLA will discuss and agree a communications policy to ensure effective and aligned communication throughout the referral process.
-Critical points in the process are likely to be: the referral itself, the release of any signed undertakings, the outcome of any court case, the point at which responsibility for complaints is handed back to the ASA.
+7. For some referral cases there is a possibility of media interest.
+Where this occurs, the ASA, and COSLA will discuss and agree a communications policy to ensure effective and aligned communication.
+Critical points in the process are likely to be: the referral itself, the release of any signed undertakings, the outcome of any court case, the point at which responsibility for the advertiser's marketing communications is handed back to the ASA.